kklassa/terraform-aks-demo/README.md

 ```

 This will get rid of all resources - first it will destroy the Kubernetes objects and then the AKS infrastucture.

-*This project was created as a an assignment from System Design and Integration course at Warsaw University of Technology*
+*This project was created as an assignment from System Design and Integration course at Warsaw University of Technology*